RecipesLearn

 • London broil (from the chuck) is being used.

-• I used my honey teriyaki marinade.
+• I used a honey teriyaki marinade.

 • All jerky was hand measured and sliced to the following thicknesses: 1/8″, 1/4″, and 1/2″.